 2019 Honda CB650R

 This fresh Neo-Sports Cafe model replaces the outgoing CB650F for 2019.
 Updates include a new LCD dash, a new inverted Showa fork, radial-mount 4-piston brake calipers, floating brake rotors and new wheels.
-It will be available in April 2019 at a starting MSRP of $8,899.
+It will be available in April 2019 starting at $8,899.

 2019 Honda CBR650R